AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/cli/trunk-cli.md

----
-description: Learn more about the Trunk CLI
----

 # Trunk CLI

+Learn more about the Trunk CLI.

 ### Getting Started